 Utah Discrimination and Harassment Laws

-The Utah Indoor Clean Air Act denies smoking in all encased indoor spots of free, including any work environment that is not a position of the community but rather has at least one representatives who are not proprietor administrators of the business.
+The Utah Indoor Clean Air Act denies smoking in all encased indoor spots, including any work environment that is not a position of the community.